 Communications Team – facilitates communication across UUCM and with external audiences by producing the church’s website, newsletters, external communications, and other print/electronic forums.

 Community Suppers – builds community and provides a free hot meal to anyone in surrounding communities.
 UUCM suppers are the third Wednesday of each month.

-Congregational Development Committee – nominates officers and representatives of the Church Council and Trustees of the Endowment, and assists placing volunteers in key positions, such as chairs of standing committees.
+Congregational Development Committee – nominates officers and representatives of the Church Board and Trustees of the Endowment, and assists placing volunteers in key positions, such as chairs of standing committees.